ibm-cloud-docs/vmwaresolutions/vcenter/vc_applyingupdates.md

 ## Before you begin

-**Important:** When you upgrade a vCenter Server instance to a vCenter Server with Hybridity Bundle instance, you must first apply at least the base vCenter Server V2.3 software update.
+When you upgrade a vCenter Server instance to a vCenter Server with Hybridity Bundle instance, you must first apply at least the base vCenter Server V2.3 software update.
 You must do so before you can perform the license upgrade to the Hybridity Bundle.
+{:important}

 Business Partner users do not have the option to upgrade an existing vCenter Server instance to a vCenter Server with Hybridity Bundle instance.

+Beginning with V2.5, IBM CloudDriver updates are no longer listed because automatic updates are enabled.
+Actions such as adding a host, adding a cluster, and ordering a service automatically updates the instance to the latest version.
+For more information about automatic updates, see the *IBM CloudDriver resiliency* section in [Release notes for V2.5](../vmonic/relnotes_v25.html).
+{:note}

 Before you attempt to apply an update, expand the update entry by clicking the down arrow and verify the following information:
 * The version of the update.
 You must apply the updates in chronological sequence that is from the earliest one to the most recent one.
 Ensure that you applied all the previous updates before you apply the most recent one.
 For example, you must apply the V2.3 update before attempting to apply the V2.4 update.
 * Whether downtime is required.
 * The total estimated time to complete the update.
 * The impact of the update on the VMware virtual environment.
-Table 1 shows how different levels of impact affect the system.
+Table 1 shows how different levels of updates impact the system.
 * The update details.

 Table 1.
 Update levels and impact